coderabbitai/coderabbit-docs/docs/guides/daily-standup-report.md

   Coderabbit allows users to setup daily standup reporting in their slack workspace
 ---

-Coderabbit allows you to setup daily standup reports in your slack workspace.
+Coderabbit allows you to set up daily standup reports in your slack workspace.
 It summarizes the activities of developers based on the pull requests they have made.

-Follow the steps below to setup reports:
+Follow the steps below to set up reports:

 ### **Step 1: Navigate to the Reports page**